 Social Security does recognize that MS is episodic in nature, so the agency will evaluate the frequency and length of your episodes, the time between your episodes, and the presence of permanent impairments even in times of little to no symptoms, to determine if you are disabled.

 There are several types of MS, including:

 The symptoms of these types of MS vary depending on the progression of the disease and whether the patient has periods of exacerbations and remissions.
-Primary-progressive MS (PPMS) is generally the most debilitating, but it's also the least common form of MS. Malignant MS, or fulminate MS, refers to rapidly progressive disease with severe relapses within five years after diagnosis.
+Primary-progressive MS (PPMS) is generally the most debilitating, but it's also the least common form of MS. Malignant MS, or fulminate MS, refers to a rapidly progressive form of MS with severe relapses within five years after diagnosis.

 The effects of multiple sclerosis on the body can be great, and MS can affect multiple parts of the body.
 Some symptoms include:

 If your multiple sclerosis is advanced, you have a good chance of getting approved for Social Security disability benefits.
 In order to qualify for Social Security disability benefits for MS, you must meet the requirements of Social Security's disability listing for MS or prove that your MS has limited your functioning so much that you can no longer work.